+- Privacy issues, including disclosure of personal information.

+- Digital footprint and online reputation.

+- Health and well-being (amount of time spent online or gaming).

+- Making, sending and receiving explicit images. e.g consensual and non-consensual sharing of nudes and semi-nudes and/or pornography.

+- Sexual Harrassment.

+- Sharing other explicit images.

+- Online bullying.

+- Extremism/radicalisation.

-- Privacy issues, including disclosure of personal information. - Digital footprint and online reputation. - Health and well-being (amount of time spent online or gaming). - Sexting (sending and receiving of personally intimate digital/video images) also referred to as SGII (self-generated indecent images). - Extremism/radicalisation. - Copyright (little care or consideration for intellectual property and ownership such as digital images and video, music and film).
+- Copyright (little care or consideration for intellectual property and ownership such as digital images and video, music and film).